jajajasalu2/cityscape-cg/README.md

 # cityscape-cg
-An animation of a cityscape in using the Canvas API of JavaScript.
+An animation of a cityscape using the Canvas API of JavaScript.